Letter From the Chair

 Thank you for your interest in our educational programs in otolaryngology at Harvard Medical School.

-Walter Augustus LeCompte Professor and Chair of Otology and Laryngology
+Walter Augustus Lecompte Professor and Chair of Otolaryngology

 Harvard Medical School